 A partnership is an entity that is treated as a partnership for federal income tax purposes.
-A partnership that has elected under IRC Section 761, to be excluded from the partnership provisions of the IRC is also excluded for purposes of the IITA.
+A partnership that elects an IRC, Section 761 exclusion from the federal partnership provisions is also excluded for purposes of the IITA.

 Partner includes a person treated as a partner for federal income tax purposes.